operator-framework/rukpak/README.md

 ### Provisioner

-A Provisioner is a controller that understands `BundleInstance` and `Bundle` APIs and can take action.
+A Provisioner is a controller that understands `BundleDeployment` and `Bundle` APIs and can take action.
-Each `Provisioner` is assigned a unique ID, and is responsible for reconciling a `Bundle` and `BundleInstance` with a `spec.provisionerClassName` that matches that particular ID.
+Each `Provisioner` is assigned a unique ID, and is responsible for reconciling a `Bundle` and `BundleDeployment` with a `spec.provisionerClassName` that matches that particular ID.

 For example, in this repository the [plain](internal/provisioner/plain/README.md) provisioner is implemented.